Exeter-Diabetes/CPRD-depression-cohort/README.md

 # CPRD depression cohort
 **NOTE:** This GitHub is currently under development.
-While all code is present, there may be substantial changes to definitions at the descretion of the author.
+While all code is present, there may be substantial changes to definitions at the discretion of the author.

 For further information, please contact: <br />
 <br />